4 effective self-directed learning strategies

 As part of an overall initiative to promote student-centered approaches to education, creating more opportunities for self-directed learning can prove quite beneficial.
 This doesn’t happen overnight, though.

-To set their learners up for success, districts, schools, and individual teachers can employ several specific strategies: They can provide scaffolded support to help students prepare for self-directed learning, cultivate a conducive learning environment, offer students the opportunity to test their assumptions, and give well-measured feedback.
+To set their learners up for success, districts, schools, and individual teachers can employ several specific strategies: They can provide scaffolded support to help students prepare for self-directed learning, cultivate a conducive educational environment, offer students the opportunity to test their assumptions, and give well-measured feedback.